datagrok-ai/public/help/develop/under-the-hood/infrastructure.md

 * Fast, slick, relevant.
 * Engineered to take full advantage of DDT
-  * Uses DDT’s data frames - super-fast and no additional memory overhead
+  * Uses DDT's data frames - super-fast and no additional memory overhead
   * Uses the same cached descriptive statistics, sorted orders, etc
   * Many viewers use lightweight, calculated on-the-fly dataframes as an aggregate data source
   * Picking up column metadata (formats, etc.)
   * Fast, extensible, annotated aggregation functions that work across all viewers
 * High-performance rendering
-  * Choosing the best option for rendering (HTML / canvas / SVG / WebGL) based on the viewer’s distinctive features, without compromising performance.
+  * Choosing the best option for rendering (HTML / canvas / SVG / WebGL) based on the viewer's distinctive features, without compromising performance.
 The stretch goal is for all viewers to be able to visualize a billion rows ( certain viewers will resort to auto-sampling in order to still be interactive during the data exploration stage).
     Many viewers utilize hybrid rendering systems, i.e., SVG for high-level controls and canvas for performance and